-Sometimes people agree that meat production harms animals, but they say that their own individual meat consumption won’t make a difference compared with the scales of production decisions that meat companies make.
-In fact, it is true that any given individual is unlikely to make a difference through meat-consumption choices, but there’s a small chance that he makes a huge difference, and the expected value works out such that avoiding eating one chicken or fish roughly translates to one less chicken or fish raised and killed, ignoring minor elasticity factors.
+Sometimes people agree that meat production harms animals, but they say that their own individual meat consumption won't make a difference compared with the scales of production decisions that meat companies make.
+In fact, it is true that any given individual is unlikely to make a difference through meat-consumption choices, but there's a small chance that he makes a huge difference, and the expected value works out such that avoiding eating one chicken or fish roughly translates to one less chicken or fish raised and killed, ignoring elasticity effects.
 Sometimes the social effects of being vegetarian are very significant as well.

 "My consumption doesn't make a difference"